Complaints Policy

 6. Record Keeping

-All complaints are logged in our Complaints Register and retained for a minimum of 5 years.
+All complaints are logged in our Complaints Register and retained in line with professional record-keeping standards, typically for 8 years.
 Data includes dates, names, nature of complaint, actions taken, and outcomes.

 We regularly review complaint data to identify trends, risks, and learning opportunities.
 We share the outcomes with staff and use them to improve patient care.